 Our obligations as a Legal Services Provider

-- We will use information relating to legal claims relating to your health, which may include sickness absence or general health, or disability status, to advise you in relation to your legal rights and statutory/state benefits to which you may be entitled and/or to assist you with any legal rights or obligations you may be required to comply with.
+We will use information relating to leaves of absence, which may include sickness absence or health, or disability status, to advise you in relation to statutory/state benefits to which you may be entitled and/or to assist you with any legal rights or obligations you may be required to comply with.

 Do we need your consent?

-In limited circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.
-If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
-You should be aware that it is not a condition of your contract with us that you agree to any request for consent from us.
+Usually, we will approach you for your explicit consent to allow us to process certain particularly sensitive data.
+We will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
+You should be aware that it is not a condition of your contract with us that you agree to any request for consent.

 INFORMATION ABOUT CRIMINAL CONVICTIONS